uildanila/ateamfinalproject.github.io/README.md

-# Final Project The A Team -
+# Final Project The A Team - RFM Customer Segmentation and Product Recommendation

 Check it out here https://ateamfinalproject.herokuapp.com/